Abstract

 Animals

 All care and experimental procedures were approved by the University of Calgary Health Sciences Animal Care Committee (Protocol #AC19-0035).
-C57BL/6 male mice 49 - 56 days old (weight: M = 31.7 g, SEM = 2.0 g) were group-housed (≤ four per cage) on a 12-h light/dark cycle (07:00 lights on - 19:00 lights off) with ad libitum access to food and water, as well as cat’s milk (Whiskas, Mars Canada Inc., Bolton, ON, Canada).
+C57BL/6 male mice 49 - 56 days old (weight: M = 31.7 g, SEM = 2.0 g) were group-housed (< five per cage) on a 12-h light/dark cycle (07:00 lights on - 19:00 lights off) with ad libitum access to food and water, as well as cat’s milk (Whiskas, Mars Canada Inc., Bolton, ON, Canada).
 Mice were randomly assigned to the groups described.

 Surgical Procedures

-We established a well-validated unilateral 6-OHDA mediated Parkinsonian mouse model (Thiele et al., 2012) (Figure 1, Movie S4).
+We established a well-validated unilateral 6-OHDA mediated Parkinsonian mouse model (Thiele et al., 2012) (Figure 1).
 30 minutes before stereotaxic microinjections, mice were intraperitoneally injected with desipramine hydrochloride (2.5 mg/ml, Sigma-Aldrich) and pargyline hydrochloride (0.5 mg/ml, Sigma-Aldrich) at 10 ml/kg (0.9% sterile saline, pH 7.4) to enhance selectivity and efficacy of 6-OHDA induced lesions (Thiele et al., 2012).
 All surgical procedures were performed using aseptic techniques, and mice were anesthetized using isoflurane (1 - 2%) delivered by 0.4 L/min of medical-grade oxygen (Vitalair 1072, 100% oxygen).

 Mice were stabilized on a stereotaxic apparatus.
-Small craniotomies were made above the medial forebrain bundle (MFB) and the A13 nucleus within one randomly assigned hemisphere.
+Small craniotomies were made above the medial forebrain bundle (mFB) and the A13 nucleus within one randomly assigned hemisphere.
 Stereotaxic microinjections were performed using a glass capillary (Drummond Scientific, PA, USA; Puller Narishige, diameter 15 – 20 mm) and a Nanoject II apparatus (Drummond Scientific, PA, USA).
-240 nL of 6-OHDA (3.6 µg, 15.0 mg/mL; Tocris, USA) was microinjected into the MFB (AP −1.2 mm from bregma; ML ±1.1 mm; DV −5.0 mm from the dura).
+240 nL of 6-OHDA (3.6 µg, 15.0 mg/mL; Tocris, USA) was microinjected into the MFB (AP -1.2 mm from bregma; ML ±1.1 mm; DV -5.0 mm from the dura).
 Sham mice received a vehicle solution (240 nL of 0.2% ascorbic acid in 0.9% saline; Tocris, USA).

 Whole Brain Experiments

-For tracing purposes, a 50:50 mix of AAV8-CamKII-mCherry (Neurophotonics, Laval University, Quebec City, Canada, Lot #820, titre 2×1013 GC/ml) and AAVrg-CAG-GFP (Addgene, Watertown, MA, Catalogue #37825, Lot #V9234, titre ≥ 7×10¹² vg/mL) was injected ipsilateral to 6-OHDA injections at the A13 nucleus in all mice (AP −1.22 mm from bregma; ML ±0.4 mm; DV −4.5 mm from the dura, the total volume of 110 nL at a rate of 23 nl/sec).
+For tracing purposes, a 50:50 mix of AAV8-CamKII-mCherry (Neurophotonics, Laval University, Quebec City, Canada, Lot #820, titre 2×1013 GC/ml) and AAVrg-CAG-GFP (Addgene, Watertown, MA, Catalogue #37825, Lot #V9234, titre ≥ 7×10¹² vg/mL) was injected ipsilateral to 6-OHDA injections at the A13 nucleus in all mice (AP -1.22 mm from bregma; ML ±0.4 mm; DV -4.5 mm from the dura, the total volume of 110 nL at a rate of 23 nL/s).
 Post-surgery care was the same for both sham and 6-OHDA injected mice.
 The animals were sacrificed 29 days after surgery.

 Photoactivation Experiments

-36.8 nL of AAVDJ-CaMKIIα-hChR2(H134R)-eYFP (UNC Stanford Viral Gene Core; Stanford, CA, US, Catalogue #AAV36; Lots #3081 and #6878, titres 1.9×1013 and 1.7×1013 GC/mL, respectively) or eYFP control virus (AAVDJ-CaMKIIα-eYFP; Lots #2958 & #5510, titres 7.64×1013 and 2.88×1013 GC/mL, respectively) was injected into the A13’s stereotaxic coordinates (Sharma et al., 2018).
-A mono-fibre cannula (Doric Lenses, Quebec, Canada, Catalogue #B280-2401-5, MFC_200/230-0.48_5mm_MF2.5_FLT) was implanted slowly 300 μm above the viral injection site.
-Metabond® Quick Adhesive Cement System (C&B, Parkell, Brentwood, NY, US) and Dentsply Repair Material (Dentsply International Inc., York, PA, USA) were used to fix the ferrule in place.
+36.8 nL of AAVDJ-CaMKIIα-hChR2(H134R)-eYFP (UNC Stanford Viral Gene Core; Stanford, CA, US, Catalogue #AAV36; Lots #3081 and #6878, titres 1.9×1013 and 1.7×1013 GC/mL, respectively) or eYFP control virus (AAVDJ-CaMKIIα-eYFP; Lots #2958 and #5510, titres 7.64×1013 and 2.88×1013 GC/mL, respectively) were injected into the A13 (AP: -1.22 mm; ML -0.5 mm from the Bregma; DV -4.5 mm from the dura).
+A mono-fiber cannula (Doric Lenses, Quebec, Canada, Catalogue #B280-2401-5, MFC_200/230-0.48_5mm_MF2.5_FLT) was implanted slowly 300 μm above the viral injection site.
+Metabond® Quick Adhesive Cement System (C&B, Parkell, Brentwood, NY, US) and Dentsply Repair Material (Dentsply International Inc., York, PA, USA) were used to fix the optical fiber in place.
 Animals recovered from the viral surgery for 19 days before follow-up behavioral testing.
-Figure 1 illustrates the timeline of the behavioral tests.
+Figure 1 shows a timeline of behavioral tests.

 ChR2 photoactivation